 Church Cove

-Also known as Gunwalloe Church Cove and close to the entrance to the peninsula, this beach is overlooked by an unusual 15th Century church.
-Dogs aren’t allowed from Easter to October but does have toilets and a cafe during the summer months.
+Also known as Gunwalloe and close to the entrance to the peninsula, Church Cove is overlooked by an unusual 15th Century church.
+It's dog-friendly between October and March as well as early mornings and evenings in the spring and summer months, and there are toilets and a café during the summer for those all-important beachside refreshments.

 Poldhu Cove

-Soft sand and easy access from the nearby car park means we recommend Poldhu beach for families.
-It is popular with surfers so it can get busy but has lifeguards throughout the summer.
-The cafe is well-loved by locals too, and for good reason.
+Soft sand and easy access from the nearby car park makes Poldhu beach ideal for families.
+It's popular with surfers too and lifeguards patrol throughout the summer.
+The café is well-loved by locals, and for good reason!

 Polurrian Cove